wavefrontHQ/docs/pages/doc/spans_function.md

 ## Use Spans to Examine Applications and Services

-Use the following functions to get details or find the relationship between services in an application and their operations.
+Use the following operators to get details or find the relationship between services in an application and their operations

 <table>
   <colgroup>